 Community Development Block Grant (CDBG) is a U.S. Department of Housing and Urban Development (HUD) program that provides Federal dollars to our community.

-If you have questions regarding the CDBG program, CDBG in Grand Junction, or Public Participation, call 970-244-1491.
+If you have questions regarding the CDBG program, CDBG in Grand Junction, or public engagement, call 970-244-1491.